-Middle distance runners have high energy requirements to maintain the training volume required.
-These runners need to ensure they eat enough food and take advantage of opportunities to eat.
+Middle distance runners can have high energy requirements to maintain the training volume required.
+As a result, runners need to ensure they eat sufficient food and take advantage of opportunities to eat during periods of heavy training.
 This may require special attention to ensure good access to appropriate foods and fluids at all times.

 Eating before competition

-- Toasted ham and tomato sandwich
+- Toast with avocado and tomato

 Eating and drinking during competition

 During races it not necessary or practical to eat or drink due to the short duration and high intensity of these events.
 However, in most situations, middle-distance runners may compete in more than one event in a day to cover heats and finals, as well as multiple distances.
 In addition, events are often run over several days.

 To ensure that runners keep fuel stores ‘topped up’, snacks should be consumed regularly throughout the day between races.

 This is particularly important if an athlete is competing in several races and opportunities to eat are limited.
 Athletes should not rely on competition venues to provide suitable foods for fueling over the day.
 Instead, they should pack portable, convenient and familiar snacks that digest quickly and do not interfere with competition preparation or leave them feeling bloated or overly full.
 Suitable snack options include:

 - Fruit – fresh, dried, or fruit cups